Coaching for Rapid Impact. Fast-Finding the Invisible. Part 3 of 4

 choices are strongly impacted by elements that are frequently unseen or unconscious.
 Our choices (and the options we see) are influenced by the Habits of thinking and behavior we practice and colored by the Perceptions, Beliefs, Expectations, and Assumptions we form in our minds.

 If these drivers are invisible to us, we really have no choice – we are on “automatic pilot.”
-Making these elements visible gives us conscious choice.
+Making these elements visible gives us a conscious choice.
 Clarity on these elements can “make or break” the client’s ability to achieve the results they want.

 For example, Marco was a leader who came to coaching because he knew he needed to expand his ability to build relationships and influence others if he wanted to advance in his career.
 In the coaching, he came to realize he held a deep-seated belief that “If others were just more intelligent, they would see my point and agree.”
 He also realized he had a habit of always needing to have the last word in the conversation.
 Neither of these supported relationship building.
-Instead of creating positive influence, he created alienation.
-By working on these two and several other “invisible” elements, Marco was able to change his affect and his results.
+Instead of creating a positive influence, he created alienation.
+By working on these two and several other “invisible” elements, Marco was able to change his effect and his results.